Productivity paradox: New lag hypotheses

 New lag hypotheses are substantially the same as older lag hypotheses but focus on the lag effects of different new technology and different ways that technology can improve productivity.
 Productivity benefits from IT investments in the mid-1990s tend to come from their ability to improve supply-chain, back-office and end-to-end operations.
 Productivity benefits from IT investments post-2000s are expected to come from front-office operations and new product introductions.

 Little productivity benefit from IT in manufacturing

-Acemoglu, Autor, Dorn, Hanson & Price (2014) studied IT productivity benefits in manufacturing to find that "there is...little evidence of faster productivity growth in IT-intensive industries after the late 1990s.
-Second and more importantly, to the extent that there is more rapid growth of labor productivity...this is associated with declining output...and even more rapidly declining employment."
-In fact, up to half of the growth of U.S. healthcare spending is attributable to technology costs.
+A study by Acemoglu, Autor, Dorn, Hanson, and Price (2014) examined the productivity benefits of information technology within the manufacturing sector.
+The researchers concluded that:

+There is...
+Little evidence of faster productivity growth in IT-intensive industries after the late 1990s.
+Second and more importantly, to the extent that there is more rapid growth of labor productivity...
+This is associated with declining output...
+And even more rapidly declining employment.
-Distraction

-Computers and mobile phones are continually cited as the greatest reducers of workplace productivity by means of distraction.